 Power to the bath is provided by an AC mains supply.
-Refer to Section 2.1, Specifications, for power requirements.
+See the Specifications section for power details.
+Refer to and read the CAUTION in front of this manual concerning brownout and over voltage protection.

+Check the back panel label for the correct voltage and frequency prior to energizing the unit.
 Power to the bath passes through a filter to prevent switching spikes from being transmitted to other equipment.